Film phase:Post Production

 Supporters of The Feeling of Being Watched include Gucci Tribeca, the San Francisco Film Society, the Ford Foundation, and the IDA Enterprise Documentary Fund.

-The Feeling of Being Watched was provided with an additional grant from The Whickers, made possible by Chicken & Egg Pictures’ partnership with the organization.
+The Feeling of Being Watched participated in the 2016 Accelerator Lab and was provided with an additional grant from The Whickers, made possible by Chicken & Egg Pictures’ partnership with the organization.

 ABOUT THE DIRECTOR